-Customer deposits remain the Group's primary source of funding, with their contribution to the Group's total funding gradually increasing.
-Customer deposits (including those classified as held for sale where applicable) accounted for 79.3% of total funding at 30 June 2016, compared with 73.7%, 59.2% and 56.0% of total funding as at 31 December 2015, 2014 and 2013, respectively.
+Customer deposits remain the Group's primary source of funding, with their contribution to the Group's total assets gradually increasing.
+Customer deposits accounted for 75.6% of total assets at 31 December 2017, compared with 74.5% and 60.9% of total assets as at 31 December 2016 and 2015, respectively.